nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

-The AgentAssist project is a specialized Customer Relationship Management (CRM) system for credit card sales.
+AgentAssist is a specialized Customer Relationship Management (CRM) system for credit card sales.
 This required domain-specific changes to the architecture, guided by Object-Oriented Programming (OOP) principles and design patterns.

 For example, we added a custom `help` window with an image-based command layout, enhancing user experience beyond a generic user guide.
 The `view` and `close` commands also enabled a split-pane view, allowing truncated client details on cards and displaying full details in a separate pane.
 ### Other Challenging Features